shurick81/ai-labs/lab-contents/005_visual_docker_jupyter/README.md

 Here's some example of the time that it takes to train a model:

+- Stand #1
     - Hardware: Macbook Air M2
     - Epochs: 25
     - Time taken: 8 min 40 sec (520 sec)
     - Prediction Accuracy: 0.7
     - Test Loss: 0.87

+- Stand #2
     - Hardware: Macbook Air M4
     - Epochs: 25
     - Time taken: 6 min 14 sec (374 sec)
     - Prediction Accuracy: 0.7
     - Test Loss: 0.86

 If such training seems like too long to wait, consider using more powerfull resources, for example GPU-enabled cloud VMs.